vshcheglov/k8test/README.md

 - Install Supervisor if it's not already installed.
 - Configure Supervisor as specified in supervisord.conf.
 - Start Supervisor tasks to run consumers.

-## After run

-If you don't want to wait for cron execution, you can execute cron jobs manually to populate queues by entering the Docker container and running the cron jobs.